zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Managing your own finances is an important part of your independence!
 So go get a bank account.
 You can open one right here at UFM through the Banco Industrial branch below the MPC.
 You’ll need to share your bank account data with the MPC so we can make the transfer.

 #####Fellows Fund Commitment Contracts at the MPC
 Have trouble forming a habit or worried that you’ll flake on a commitment?
 Write a commitment contract with the MPC.
 These are small agreements where you pledge money to do a task (lose ten pounds by March, read five books by June).
-Bring your contract and the cash you want to pledge to the MPC.
+Bring your contract that specifies how much money you want to pledge.
 We will hold the money.
 If you satisfy the commitment, you get the money back.
 If you don’t, you forfeit the money to the MPC which will use it to improve the space.

 ###Can all my classes be open?
-No. You can't join only open courses.
+No. You can't only join open courses.
 You need at least one 'personal' course.
 Why?
 Because of how UFM's UMA system works.
 But more importantly, you shouldn't be only freeriding on the course designs of other students.
 Take the material of other courses and use it to make something of your own.

 ###How do I put my Great Work in my Learning Contract?
 Read the section on the Great Work below.